anewusername/masque/README.md

 ## Glossary
 - `Library`: A collection of named cells.
 OASIS or GDS "library" or file.
+- "tree": Any Library which has only one topcell.
 - `Pattern`: A collection of geometry, text labels, and reference to other patterns.
         OASIS or GDS "Cell", DXF "Block".
 - `Ref`: A reference to another pattern.
 GDS "AREF/SREF", OASIS "Placement".